opencontainers/runtime-tools/man/ocitools-generate.1.md

   any existing IPC namespace from the configuration.

 **--mount**=[*PATH*]
-  Use a network namespace.
+  Use a mount namespace.
 If *PATH* is set, join that namespace.
 If it is unset, create a new namespace.
 The special *PATH* `host` removes any existing mount namespace from the configuration.